 The Associate Director, Career Services provides leadership, in conjunction with the director, career services for the University of Richmond’s career advising and programming for undergraduate and graduate students, as well as alumni of the Schools of Arts and Sciences, Business, Leadership Studies and Professional & Continuing Studies.
 The Associate Director represents the office to a broad range of constituents, including students, parents, employers, faculty, staff and alumni to fulfill the goals and mission of the Office of Alumni and Career Services.

-***For full consideration candidates must complete an online application through the University Website, attach a resume, cover letter, and a document answering the questions listed in the job description (via University Website)**
+***For full consideration candidates must complete an online application, attach a resume, cover letter, and a document answering the questions below:

 CAREER SERVICES LEADERSHIP AND STRATEGIC PLANNING

 With the director, set the strategic vision for the team and lead staff in developing and implementing shared strategic priorities; monitor and report progress toward strategic goals and objectives.

 Lead the comprehensive department strategy to ensure that students and alumni have access to relevant and timely career programs and resources.

 Take a leadership role in collecting and preparing data shared with guidebooks, with particular responsibility for Bloomberg BusinessWeek student career information reporting.

 In conjunction with the associate director, experiential learning and assessment and the Office of Institutional Effectiveness, regularly measure outcomes of office student career preparation programs and services and report results to stakeholders including Board of Trustees, President, faculty, staff, students, parents, alumni and employers.

 Research career development trends and provide comparative and benchmark information to place group achievements in context.
 Utilize assessment information to modify programs and services.

 Lead and direct several major office-wide administrative functions.
 Examples of functions include: